TsedeyAyele/UserManagementProgram/README.md

 ## Clean code

 This code exhibits adherence to Clean Code principles, which emphasize writing code that is easy to read, understand, and maintain.
-Here's an analysis of how these principles are applied:
+Below is the analysis of how these principles are applied:

 1. Meaningful Variable and Method Names:
    Variable and method names are generally meaningful and self-explanatory.
 For example, User, UserList, and UserList methods have clear names that describe their purpose.